 SAP sponsors a weekly seminar series with presentations by world-class scholars.
 We also host conferences and workshops organized by Cornell faculty and students.
 We partner with Cornell student organizations to bring South Asian musicians, dancers and other artists for campus performances.
-Our outreach program provides training on South Asia to educators at K-12 schools, community colleges, and schools of education in central New York.
+Our outreach program provides training on South Asia to educators at K-12 schools and community colleges in central New York.

 Cornell University is located on the traditional homelands of the Gayogo̱hó:nǫ' (the Cayuga Nation).
 The Gayogo̱hó:nǫ' are members of the Haudenosaunee Confederacy, an alliance of six sovereign nations with a historic and contemporary presence on this land.
 The confederacy precedes the establishment of Cornell University, New York state and the United States of America.
 We acknowledge the painful history of Gayogo̱hó:nǫ' dispossession, and honor the ongoing connection of Gayogo̱hó:nǫ' people, past and present, to these lands and waters.